How to get a striped lawn

 Step 3: Finishing Touches

 Finally, intensify your stripes and make them a prominent feature of your garden.
-You can do this by either double cutting or even going over the stripes again with the mower engine turned off and using just the roller.
+You can do this by either double-cutting or even going over the stripes again with the mower engine turned off and using just the roller.

-Top Tips For getting a striped lawn:
+Top tips for how to get a striped lawn:

-• Cut the grass when dry
+- Cut the grass when it's dry

-• Empty the clipping box regularly to prevent the mower from clogging
+- Make sure you empty the clipping box regularly to prevent the mower from clogging

-• Use a strimmer for tight corners or boxed areas.
+- Use a strimmer for tight corners or boxed areas.

 If you have any questions, you can message us, and we will be happy to help.